ethangclark/r2v/README.md

 Creating a `Reaction` returns a `stop()` function, which can be called to stop the Reaction from running.

-### overrideMobxConfig

-r2v objects are valid mobx observables.
-If you want to configure mobx, you can do so via `overrideMobxConfig`, which accepts the same arguments as mobx's `configure` export.
-The vast majority of users should NOT require this functionality.

 ## Logging

 r2v logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.

-## Comparison with MobX

-r2v condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (2 "core" exports + 2 "special use-case" exports).
-It requires no prior knowledge of MobX.
-That being said, if you do want to use it with Mobx, r2v `State` objets are valid Mobx `observable`s, as mentioned before.

 ## gotchas